 Evan is a member of the Greenhouse Ministries board of directors.
 Greenhouse Ministries is a Murfreesboro non-profit organization that serves those struggling from poverty and related conditions by meeting their physical, educational and relational needs.

-Evan is a 1994 graduate of The Webb School Bell Buckle.
-In 1998, he graduated from Rhodes College with a degree in Political Science and a minor in History.
+Evan is a graduate of the Webb School, Bell Buckle.
+In 1998, he graduated from Rhodes College with a Bachelor of Arts in Political Science and a minor in history.
 In the summer of 1996, he studied British history and political science at St. John’s College, Oxford, through the British Studies at Oxford program.
-He graduated from the University of Memphis School of Law in 2001 where he received the Dean’s Award for Academic Excellence in Trial Advocacy and served on the moot court board.
+Evan graduated from the University of Memphis School of Law in 2001 where he received the dean’s award for academic excellence in trial advocacy and served on the moot court board.